Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Professor, Author, and Cultural Critic

-Of particular interest to educators is hooks’ book Teaching to Transgress, where she encourages educators to create the kind of learning spaces where students can show up as their whole selves.
+Her book Teaching to Transgress advises educators to support students in being their authentic selves, which is especially important.
 “The classroom remains the most radical space of possibility,” writes hooks, because “education is about the practice of freedom.”

-Hooks’ insights on committed and compassionate pedagogy have shaped generations of educators, many of whom can cite their “bell hooks moment,” that instant when they underwent a shift in their understanding of the work they do.
+Hooks’ insights on committed and compassionate pedagogy have shaped generations of educators.
+Many teachers can cite their “bell hooks moment,” that instant when they underwent a shift in their understanding of the work they do.

 5. Greg Carr